cchudzicki-ocw-testing/22.15-fall-2014/content/video_galleries/tutorial-videos.md

   website: 22-15-essential-numerical-methods-fall-2014
 ---

 In these three short tutorial videos, Prof. Hutchinson demonstrates basic operations with Octave software.
-The videos should also be helpful for beginning MATLAB® users.
+The videos should also be helpful for beginning MATLAB{{< sup "®" >}} users.

 [plotdefaults.m script used in Part 3 video (M)]({{< baseurl >}}/resources/plotdefaults)